LisbonLisboaPortugal.com

 After visiting Cristo Rei, you could return to Lisbon by the same means you arrived, but a faster method is to catch the bus from the edge of the A2 expressway.

 This is a scenic bus ride back into Lisbon, as it crosses the 25 de Abril bridge.
-There are many departures from this bus stop, as every bus service heading north stops here (such as buses from Sesimbra, Costa da Caparica, Setubal and Almada).
-Generally, all of the bus routes into Lisbon terminate at the Sete Rois bus station or at the Marquês de Pombal plaza, and both stops are connected to the metro.
+There are many departures from this bus stop, as every bus service heading north stops here (such as buses from Sesimbra, Costa da Caparica, Setúbal and Almada).
+Generally, all of the bus routes into Lisbon terminate at the Sete Rios bus station or at the Marquês de Pombal plaza, and both stops are connected to the metro.

-The bus fare is €2.30.
-When riding the bus back into Lisbon, try to sit on the same side as the door, as this will provide the best views of the Tejo river and Lisbon.
+When riding the bus back into Lisbon, try to sit on the same side as the door, as this will provide the best views of the River Tejo and Lisbon.

-While you could take these bus routes from Lisbon to Cristo Rei, we don't recommend this approach.
-The journey involves a steep uphill walk from the 25 de Abril bridge bus stop to Cristo Rei, requires crossing ten lanes of traffic via a bridge, and can be confusing due to multiple departure locations in Lisbon.
+While you could take these bus routes from Lisbon to Cristo Rei, I don't recommend this approach.
+The journey involves a steep uphill walk from the 25 de Abril bridge bus stop to Cristo Rei, requires crossing ten lanes of traffic via a bridge, and can be confusing due to the multiple departure locations in Lisbon.

 The bus stop on the side of the A2 expressway, when heading back into Lisbon